Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/OverviewVideo.md

 However, the PDF marking tool also supports another type of marking: Rubric-based marking.

-Rubric based marking is handy for bulkk-marking situations where the lecturer may be assisted my multiple teaching assistants who help to mark submissions.
+Rubric based marking is handy for bulk-marking situations where the lecturer may be assisted my multiple teaching assistants who help to mark submissions.
 In such a situation it is likely that different assistents will apply different mental models while marking, leading to inconsistent marks.

-To address this problem, a rubric is a strcutured document that gives clear guidance to a marker on how to mark each question.
+To address this problem, a rubric is a structured document that gives clear guidance to a marker on how to mark each question.

 To should how this works, I will open an unmarked copy of our demo assignment.